 Find answers to the most commonly asked questions.

-Family physicians, pediatricians, and psychologists can diagnose Autism Spectrum Disorder.
-You can also discuss your concerns with employees of the TALK WITH Program.
+Family physicians, pediatricians, and psychologists can diagnose autism.
+You can also discuss your concerns with employees of the TALK WITH ME Program.

-The intervention is provided in the most natural environment possible.
-We can work in child’s home, childcare facilities or, as a last resource, in one of our regional offices.
+Therapy sessions take place in the most natural environment possible.
+We can work in a child’s home, a childcare facility, or in some limited circumstances, one of our regional centres.

 The child must:

 A confirmation of diagnosis form will be sent to the Department of Education and Early Childhood by your physician or psychologist.
 An employee from the Department of Education and Early Childhood will contact you to sign documents.
-Once the documents are signed, the information on your child will be sent to Autism Intervention Services.
+Once the documents are signed, your child’s information will be sent to VIVA .
 Should you need to contact the Department of Education and Early Childhood, please call 1 855 453 2950